United Nations Commission on Human Rights: Structure

 The Commission would meet each year in regular session for six weeks during March and April in Geneva, Switzerland.
 In January 2004, Australia was elected as chair of the 60th Session.
 In January 2005, Indonesia was elected chair of the 61st Session.
 Peru was elected chair of the 62nd Session in January 2006.
 The Commission held its final meeting in Geneva on March 27, 2006.

 Sub-Commission on the Promotion and Protection of Human Rights

-In 1999 the Economic and Social Council changed its title from the Sub-Commission on Prevention of Discrimination and Protection of Minorities to the Sub-Commission on the Promotion and Protection of Human Rights".

-The Sub-Commission on the Promotion and Protection of Human Rights was the main subsidiary body of the Commission on Human Rights.
+Originally known as the Sub-Commission on Prevention of Discrimination and Protection of Minorities, this sub-commission became the Sub-Commission on the Promotion and Protection of Human Rights in 1999.
+The sub-commission was the main subsidiary body of the Commission on Human Rights.
 It was composed of twenty-six experts whose responsibility was to undertake studies, particularly in light of the Universal Declaration of Human Rights, and make recommendations to the Commission concerning the prevention of discrimination of any kind relating to human rights and fundamental freedoms and the protection of racial, national, religious and linguistic minorities.
 Membership was selected with regard to equitable geographical distribution.

-The Sub-Commission established seven Working Groups that investigate specific human rights concerns, including:
+The Sub-Commission established seven Working Groups to investigate specific human rights concerns, including: